alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 ![dim](../images/sphere.svg){: .center-image }

 Oops.
 This is something our intuition has struggles dealing with.
 Now, this surely has consequences in high-dimensionnal space exploration.
-In fact, because the volume of hyperspheres goes to 0 as dimensions increase, gaussian sampling is a bit *different*.
+In fact, because the volume of hyperspheres goes to 0 as dimensions increase, Gaussian sampling is a bit *different*.
 While a multivariate normal still has its maximum at the origin, if we were to compute the probability that a sample belongs to a given domain, like a unit $$n$$-sphere centered at origin, we would integrate the density on the hypersphere volume (an hyperball ? puns.), which is very close to 0 for large $$D$$.
 This mean we have a very low probability of having samples close to origin (which is not the case in low-dimensions).
-More precisely, for the very reason we have to increase the radius of the $$n$$-sphere significantly for it to have a sufficient volume and therefore a bit of gaussian integrated density, there is a gap with almost zero probabilty.
+More precisely, for the very reason we have to increase the radius of the $$n$$-sphere significantly for it to have a sufficient volume and therefore a bit of Gaussian integrated density, there is a gap with almost zero probabilty.
 All sampling is concentrated within a slice of the space.
 We can check this phenomenon by plotting the norm of sampled vectors for multivariate normal of various dimensions :

 ![dim](../images/dim.svg){: .center-image }

 This is what is called the **norm concentration** : for large dimensions $$p$$ all the samples have their $$L^{p}$$ norms concentrated in an annulus of radius $$\sqrt{p}$$.
 This is very similar to what a uniform spherical distribution would give us.
 This has serious implication when latent space interpolation is used in high dimensions.
 As we were wandering around within a grid in 2D space or a box in 3D, we were actually *covering* the prior distribution used by our model.
-With gaussians behaving like spherical uniform distributions in high dimensions, we have to make sure we are exploring space *within* high probability spaces.
+With Gaussians behaving like spherical uniform distributions in high dimensions, we have to make sure we are exploring space *within* high probability spaces.
 One way is to only decode latent vector having an $$L^{p}$$ norm of $$\sqrt{p}$$ (or belonging to a $$p$$-sphere of radius $$\sqrt{p}$$).
 Said differently we can move on the surface of an $$n$$-sphere.
 The use of spherical coordinates is well suited here.
 Everyone is well aware of 2 (maybe 3) dimensions equations systems, but here is the $$n > 3$$ version :

 $$\begin{align}
 x_1 &= r \cos(\theta_1) \\